mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 cluster_size:4
 ```

-## Enable `debug` command on redis-cluster
+## Enable `debug` command on Redis Cluster

-As mentioned in the beginning, most of the existing redis clusters do not have `debug` command enabled, which is needed to fix the cluster state as part of troubleshooting broken cluster.
+As mentioned in the beginning, most of the existing Redis Clusters do not have `debug` command enabled, which is needed to fix the cluster state as part of troubleshooting broken cluster.

-This step will enable the `debug` command by reconfiguring the existing redis processes.
+This step will enable the `debug` command by reconfiguring the existing Redis processes.
 Previous CR [here](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18043).

-Run this from chef-repo, to find the existing redis instances and reconfigure them via `redis-cluster-reconfigure.sh`, excluding new shard as it was configured already with `enable-debug-command` above during provisioning.
+Run this from chef-repo, to find the existing Redis servers and reconfigure them via `redis-cluster-reconfigure.sh`, excluding new shard as it was configured already with `enable-debug-command` above during provisioning.

 **Warning:** `enable-debug-command` config option must already be enabled for newly added nodes during the time of provisioning otherwise failover wouldn't work, which is required for reconfiguring the Redis process.
 Failover requires at least one keyslot to be present on the shard.